3ncod3/keep-mega-alive/README.md

 ### 2. Download the script

-Download the latest version of the script and make it executable
+From your home directory (`~`), download the latest version of the script and make it executable

 ```sh
 curl -O https://raw.githubusercontent.com/3ncod3/keep-mega-alive/main/keep-mega-alive.sh